giffordlabcvr/WNV-GLUE/README.md

 ## Key Features

-- **GLUE Framework Integration**: Built on the GLUE software framework, WNV-GLUE offers an extensible platform for efficient, standardized, and reproducible computational genomic analysis of yellow fever virus.
+- **GLUE Framework Integration**: Built on the GLUE software framework, WNV-GLUE offers an extensible platform for efficient, standardized, and reproducible computational genomic analysis of West Nile virus.

 - **Phylogenetic Structure**: Sequence data in WNV-GLUE is organized in a phylogenetically-structured manner, allowing users to explore evolutionary relationships easily.